cdot/CBOR/README.md

 ```
 ## Tags
 CBOR uses the concept of "tags", user-defined extension points to the protocol.
-This module defines a number of "tag handlers" that define some useful tags.
+Included are a number of handlers that define some useful behaviurs.

 We use subclass factories to implement handlers as mixins, as described [here](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/).
 This lets you easily use multiple tag handlers.
 For example:
 ```